Please read our guides first

 Make sure that any transactions such as paying a deposit or the full purchase price for an animal are done face to face, regardless of whether you pay by cheque, cash or bank transfer.
 Never use services such as Paypal or Western Union money transfer to make a payment for a pet.

-One of the most popular scams when buying a pet is that an advertiser will ask you to pay a deposit online before seeing the puppy or other pet.
+One of the most popular scams when buying a pet is that a seller will ask you to pay a deposit online before seeing the puppy or other pet.

 You should never send money online (even just small deposit) to anyone you do not know.
 Even if you send money via bank transfer, the majority of banks will be unable to return the money to you, or be able to trace where that money has gone.